dotysan/adsb-postgis-docker/README.md

 Then connect to Postgres runnign on port 54321:

-`pgsql -h localhost -p 54321 opensky`
+`psql -h localhost -p 54321 opensky`

 OpenSky Citation: